Federal Grant Compliance Training

-Capital Edge combines our team’s experience in consulting, public accounting, industry, and government to provide you with unmatched Federal Grant Compliance training and expertise.
-Our consultants provide government contractors and nonprofit organizations with a wide variety of services focused on overcoming their most difficult compliance challenges.
+Capital Edge is a grant consulting firm that combines our team’s experience in consulting, public accounting, industry, and government to provide you with unmatched Federal Grant Compliance Training expertise.
+Our government grant consultants provide government contractors and nonprofit organizations with a wide variety of services focused on overcoming their most difficult compliance challenges.
 We are committed to helping organizations overcome these challenges so that they can focus on what is most important, which is the successful implementation of their Federal award.

 The pre-award phase represents the beginning of the grant lifecycle, which includes important considerations regarding the pricing of the award and maximizing cost recovery efficiency over the full award term.
 This phase is also the organization’s opportunity to ensure that it is capable of complying with the compliance requirements associated with the new award.